Signed Links

 - Your backend generates a signed URL with user info

-- Your app opens this URL
+- Your app/website opens this URL

 - User is automatically authenticated on the portal